SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 For example if your SonarQube instance had only SonarJava SonarJS on board, all .java and .js files would be loaded, but .xml files would be ignored.

 ## What about branches and pull requests?
-_Developer Edition_ adds the ability to analyze your project's release / [long-lived branches](/branches/long-lived-branches/), feature / [short-lived branches](/branches/short-lived-branches/), and [pull requests](/analysis/pull-request/) as well as the ability to automatically decorate pull requests in some SCM interfaces.
-For more on branches see the [branches overview](/branches/overview/).
+_Developer Edition_ adds the ability to analyze your project's [branches](/branches/overview/) and [pull requests](/analysis/pull-request/) as well as the ability to automatically decorate pull requests in some ALM interfaces.
 <!-- /sonarqube -->

 ## What happens during analysis?